-Japan to set out pandemic exit strategy after emergency extended
+Japan sets out pandemic exit strategy after emergency extended

 The state of emergency — active in 21 prefectures through Sept.
 12 — was extended Thursday in 19 prefectures until the end of September due to the strain on local health care systems.
 In Miyagi and Okayama, the state of emergency will be downgraded to quasi-emergency measures.

-Quasi-emergency measures active in 12 prefectures are slated to be extended in six of them until the end of September.
+Quasi-emergency measures active in 12 prefectures were extended in six of them until the end of September.

 On Wednesday, the health ministry announced a new set of guidelines to determine if and when a state of emergency should be lifted.
 New cases, deaths and other indicators of the outbreak’s trajectory had previously been the basis of such decisions.